muhrin/muhrin.github.io/index.md

 [![Documentation](https://readthedocs.org/projects/mincepy/badge/?version=latest)](https://mincepy.readthedocs.io/en/latest/?badge=latest&style=flat-square)

-I created mincePy because I wanted to collaborate on scientific projects as easily as it is to work together on a Google Doc, or source in a github repository.
+I created mincePy because I wanted to collaborate on scientific projects as easily as it is to work together on a Google Doc, or source code in a github repository.
 MincePy uses MongoDB to let you store, find and keep versions of any Python object (numpy arrays, pandas `DataFrames`, pytorch networks, etc) in real time from anywhere in the world.